lukasmartinelli/pipecat/README.md

 If your program needs that ability you need to implement the [FACK contract](#fack-contract), demonstrated for the `multiply.py` sample.

+## FACK Contract

+> Any program that accepts output from `stdin` and writes to `stdout` should accept an environment variable `FACK` containing a file descriptor.
+  If a single operation performed on a line from `stdin` was successful , that line should be written to `FACK`.

+![FACK contract Flow

 ### Implement the contract

 Implementing the contract is straightforward.